-Listed below are several other notable Carol Lynley movies, from the late 1950s, when she became a contract actress at 20th Century Fox, to the late 1970s, shortly before she found herself stuck playing leads and second leads in little-seen, largely ignored, and long-forgotten fare.
+The previous post includes information on the teen pregnancy drama Blue Denim, the mystery thriller Bunny Lake Is Missing, and The Poseidon Adventure.
+Listed below are several other notable movies starring/costarring Carol Lynley, from the early 1960s, when she was a 20th Century Fox contract player, to the late 1970s, shortly before she found herself stuck playing leads and second leads in little-seen and long-forgotten fare.

-Directed by José Ferrer (Best Actor Academy Award winner for Cyrano de Bergerac, 1950), Return to Peyton Place (1961) was a far less successful sequel to Mark Robson’s Oscar-nominated 1957 blockbuster Peyton Place.
+Directed by Academy Award-winning actor José Ferrer (Cyrano de Bergerac, 1950), Return to Peyton Place (1961) was a far less successful sequel to Mark Robson’s Oscar-nominated 1957 blockbuster Peyton Place.

 As in Blue Denim, Lynley (in the role previously played by Diane Varsi) once again flaunts social conventions, this time around – in a case of like mother (Eleanor Parker; Lana Turner in the original), like daughter – by having an affair with a married man (Jeff Chandler).